snowflakedb/snowflake-connector-net/README.md

 4. Certificate Revocation List not performed where insecureMode was disabled - Snowflake has identified vulnerability where the checks against the Certificate Revocation List (CRL) were not performed where the insecureMode flag was set to false, which is the default setting.
+    From version v2.1.5 CRL is working back as intended.

 Note that the driver is now targeting .NET 6.0.
 When upgrading, you might also need to run “Update-Package -reinstall” to update the dependencies.